 Richard “Richie” Sandoval of Pomona, California, was a two time National Golden Gloves champ, who won at the U.S. Boxing trials in the Spring of 1980 to place him on the Olympic team.
 But, the USA boycotted the Moscow games due to Russian military conflict in Afghanistan.

 Sandoval was so highly thought of by the U.S. Olympic Committee, and they wanted him to get Olympic recognition that he was chosen as one of eight athletes to lead the 1984 teams into the L.A.
 Coliseum, while holding the U.S.A. flag.
 This despite him no longer being an amateur.

-Sandoval had turned pro, and had raced to 22 straight wins and stepped through the ropes in Atlantic City on Saturday afternoon April 7th, 1984 seeking to capture the WBA Bantamweight Championship.
-It was a fight on ABC’s “Wide World of Sports” with a younger, legendary Emmy award winning Al Michaels on the play by play.
+Sandoval had turned pro, and had raced to 22 straight wins and months before those L.A. games, he stepped through the ropes in Atlantic City on Saturday afternoon April 7th, 1984.
+Sandoval was seeking to capture the WBA Bantamweight Championship, and it was a fight on ABC’s “Wide World of Sports” with a younger, legendary Emmy award winning Al Michaels on the play by play.

 Sandoval took on the reigning WBA bantamweight champ “Joltin Jeff” Chandler, who had captured the title in 1981 and had defended it successfully eight times over the next three years.
 Chandler was a rugged brawling fighter from Philadelphia, who loved to exchange blows at close quarters and wear down his opponents.
 The champ was an overwhelming favorite due to his championship experience.

 However, from the outset Sandoval set the tone by blistering Chandler in the first round and staggering him with a left hook.
 After another exchange of punches along the ropes and with the crowd at the Sands Hotel and Casino already roaring out of their seats, Sandoval nearly knocked Chandler down with a right hand before he was able to tie the challenger up.